en_USEnglish

 9.2 Show your self-confidence

 9.3.
-Listen actively to the person you are talking to
+Listen actively to your interlocutor

-10. Prepare for a possible refusal
+10. Prepare for a possible rejection

 10.1.
 Accept the decision with dignity